Asian University for Women: 2001–2004

-In January 2004, the government of Bangladesh granted more than 100 acres of land for the construction of AUW's permanent campus in the Chittagong Hill Tracts.
+In January 2004, the government of Bangladesh, who's foreign minister Dipu Moni was a trustee of the university, granted a large plot of land for the construction of AUW's permanent campus in the near Chittagong.

 Fundraising and planning efforts for AUW officially began in November 2001, when AUW Support Foundation was incorporated as a non-profit institution under section 501(c)3 of the United States Internal Revenue Code.
 AUW's Support Foundation is governed by a board of directors, which was established upon the group's incorporation as a non-profit organisation.

 AUWSF board of directors published a Plan of Operations in May 2005, laying out the basic plans for AUW's curriculum, target student population, and sustainability efforts.

 2005–2007

 Grants from the Goldman Sachs Foundation and the Bill & Melinda Gates Foundation in 2005 and 2006 provided the start-up funds that enabled AUW to become operational in 2008.
-In September 2006, the Parliament of Bangladesh ratified the university's charter, which guaranteed full autonomy and independence to AUW in its operations and academics — a unique arrangement in the region.
+Additional funding was provided by the Rockefeller Foundation, the U.S. State Department, and the IKEA Foundation, which promised sponsorship for 100 students for five years.
+In September 2006, the Parliament of Bangladesh ratified the university's charter, which guaranteed full autonomy and independence to AUW in its operations and academics - a unique arrangement in the region.

 AUW began operations in Chittagong in March 2008.
 Its first cohort of students consisted of over 100 young women from six countries: Bangladesh, Cambodia, India, Nepal, Pakistan, and Sri Lanka.
 This inaugural class attended Access Academy, AUW's year-long bridge program designed to prepare underserved students for the rigors of university education.
 After completing the Access Academy program, 128 of them continued into the first year of their undergraduate studies and were joined by direct-entry students who began the undergraduate program in 2009.